This page is for archival purposes only and is due to be deleted. For the updated page, visit Secure Your Cluster.

 To connect to those storage layers, Hydrolix requires a service account or a secret key.
 Customers create and manage permissions for Hydrolix clusters in the cluster configuration file.
 Controlling access with a service account or service key ensures that only your Hydrolix cluster can access your storage layers.

 Hydrolix clusters use a cache that stores metadata to disk.
-This cache is managed by your cloud storage layer provider, and thus encrypted.
+This cache is managed by your cloud storage layer provider, and thus is encrypted.

 To retrieve data from cloud storage, Hydrolix clusters use token-based authentication over TLS.
 When data is loaded into memory in the Hydrolix cluster, access is restricted to the Virtual Private Cloud (VPC) of the Kubernetes deployment.